 Most processes do work, even if you have to bend them a bit.
 It's usually the people who mess it up.

 Both parts of this statement are so incredibly harmful to people working on proposals and have probably cost companies billions of dollars over the years.
 And yet, some people actually believe it.
 So as we worked up a good rant in response, we decided to turn it into an article where we could make it beneficial and useful.

 In my experience, most business development and proposal processes are not sufficiently well defined to work consistently.
 In reality they are ways of doing things, which is not the same as a process.
 The line between management and process can be fuzzy.
 It gets extremely fuzzy when the process is not adequately defined.
 So fuzzy that many proposal managers forget there is a difference.
-This is something I have written about before.

 Most of the commonly practiced or traditional bid "processes" contain elements that have not consistently worked anywhere I've seen them practiced.
 And the only time they do work is when they are bent so far they've basically redefined everything and can only be implemented by the brilliant mind who conceived how it was bent.
 Color team reviews are just one example. understanding what you need from the process.
 For example, people do not need proposal reviews.
 They need to validate quality.
 Reviews are a tool for achieving that validation.
 But what you need to achieve and how you go about achieving it are two different things.